-Since cream can cause extreme physical and behavioral changes and is highly addicting, it is helpful to know what signs to look for if abuse is suspected.
-In combination of recognizing signs like rapid weight loss and irritability, along with twitching skin and rotten teeth/gums, signs for abuse can include:
+Since Cream can cause extreme physical and behavioral changes and is highly addictive, it is helpful to know what signs to look for if abuse is suspected.
+Signs of abuse can include:

 - Purchasing syringes

-- Spending even more time away from loved ones to use cream
+- Spending time away from loved ones to use Cream

 - Withdrawal symptoms (nausea, moodiness, cravings)

 - An inability to stop using Cream

 - Needing more Cream to feel its effects

 - Needing money to support a Cream habit